Ebon Fisher: Wigglism

-Inspired by both the living community networks in Williamsburg, Brooklyn, and an increasingly collaborative internet culture, Ebon Fisher posted the first draft of another manifesto, Wigglism, on the internet in 1996.
-In the spirit of mutual immersion, he formally invited the public to contribute to its evolution, establishing Wigglism as one of the first intentionally open source systems of philosophy.
-From its inception Wigglism has promoted the notion that the truth, or that which seems true, is interactively constructed with the world as a whole, not just with other humans or in the limited text space known as discourse.
-As dialogues surrounding the evolving manifesto have suggested, the most significant property of an interactively determined truth is not its veracity but the vitality in the collaboration in which it emerges.
-Wigglism also points to a post-art, post-science, post-human world in which both objective reality and subjective aesthetics give way to a living, subjective ecosystem.
+Ebon Fisher followed You Sub Mod eight years later with another manifesto, Wigglism.
+As he states in Digital Creativity and later in Leonardo Journal, he formally invited the online public in 1996 to contribute to its evolution, establishing Wigglism as one of the first internet-based, open source systems of philosophy.
+Following the emergence of the project online, Wired Magazine describes Wigglism in the language of the emerging digital culture as a "super-fuzzy, interactive, open source, self-constructing media organism.”
+Inspired by both the living community networks in Williamsburg, Brooklyn, and the collaborative side of the internet culture, Wigglism promoted the notion that the truth, or that which seems true, is interactively constructed with the whole world, not just with other humans or within the narrow confines of academic discourse.
+The most significant property of an interactively determined truth is not its empirical veracity but the vitality in the collaboration in which it emerges.
+Wigglism also points to a post-art, post-science, ecological world in which both objective reality and subjective aesthetics give way to a media organism living inside a subjective ecosystem.
 This supports an emerging green culture underscored by an ethic of nurturing vital systems.